Georgetown Global Dialogues

 Dean Masri Shares Importance of Global South Voices at Major International Forum in Rome

-To contemplate the intersection of its jesuit values and advancing global peace through education and knowledge production, Georgetown University in Qatar (GU-Q) partnered with Georgetown University’s Berkely Center for Religion, Peace and World Affairs, and the Vatican Dicastery for Culture and Education to host leading authors and public thinkers in Rome for a major international forum titled “Human Fraternity in a Divided World: Writers Engage the Legacy of Pope Francis.”
+To contemplate the intersection of its jesuit values and advancing global peace through education and knowledge production, GU-Q partnered with Georgetown University’s Berkely Center for Religion, Peace and World Affairs, and the Vatican Dicastery for Culture and Education to host leading authors and public thinkers in Rome for a major international forum titled “Human Fraternity in a Divided World: Writers Engage the Legacy of Pope Francis.”

 About The Dialogues

-The Georgetown Global Dialogues (GGD) are a multiyear conversation which began in Washington, DC (April 2024), continued in Rome (June 2025) and Barcelona (November 2025), and will next convene in Qatar (Spring 2026).
-We invite you to learn more about GGD events to date, the seven GGD fellows, and the ideas being explored in the GGD Forum.
+The Georgetown Global Dialogues (GGD) are a multiyear conversation which began in Washington, DC (April 2024), continued in Rome (June 2025) and Barcelona (November 2025), and will next convene in Qatar (March 2026) and Indonesia (October 2026).
+We invite you to learn more about GGD events to date, the eight GGD fellows, and the ideas being explored in the GGD Forum.

 GGD seeks to advance four interrelated goals: